Sneak Peak: One of Charlie's Love & Lobsters posts that appear throughout the book:

 The sea is filled with average, everyday lobsters who stay close to home and remain easy to catch.
 But I keep fishing for the cotton candy lobster, or a chance to see my Birdie Blue again.
 Or for anything unexpected.
 Because a once-in-a-lifetime catch is intoxicating, maybe even as potent and memorable as finding a once-in-a-lifetime love.

-Copyright © 2024 Love and Lobsters - All Rights Reserved.
+Copyright © 2024 Love & Lobsters - All Rights Reserved.